supunhg/Kaleid/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Support

-If you find Kaleid useful, consider supporting the project on our [Supporters page](/supporters).

 ---

 Built with ❤️ by [Supun Hewagamage](https://github.com/supunhg) using Next.js and Vercel